 - Reading for pleasure

-Living literature is always a huge part of our history units!
-Each of these books made a great contribution in our pioneer unit.
-Some were read as a family, some were assigned during individual reading time, and some were enjoyed on CD in the car.
+Living literature is always a huge part of our history units.
+Each of these books made a great contribution to our westward expansion unit study.
+Some of the books we read as a family, some were assigned during individual reading time, and some were enjoyed as audiobooks in the car.

 After several weeks of fun activities, field trips and daily lessons, we finished off our Westward Expansion unit with a “project week”.
 At the end of most of our units, I prepare a list of projects for my children to choose and complete.
 Each project requires a fair amount of research and assimilating the information into a something that is presented to the family at the end of the week.